githubEdit

 • Anti-spam and bot prevention: SBTs can be used to prevent spam and bots on social media platforms and other online communities.
 For example, a social media platform could require users to hold an SBT in order to post messages.

 • Gaming: SBTs can be used to create new types of in-game items and rewards that are non-transferable and account-bound.
 This could create a more immersive and engaging gaming experience for players.
+In fact, the origin of the term soulbound comes from the popular online game World of Warcraft, where soulbinding is a game mechanism that prevents higher-level characters to lend their equipment to their friends and guild mates.

 Last updated